yifeimeng/3D-SEND/README.md

 # 3D-SEND
-A set of MATLAB codes to process scanning diffraction data acquired through the 3D-SEND.
+A set of MATLAB codes to process the scanning diffraction data acquired through the 3D-SEND.